koodikirja/koodikirja/README.md

 In general, assets from `/app`, `/content`, `/layouts` will be transformed into assets in `/output`.
 Static assets in `/static` directory will be served as-is.
 The node.js based `express` web server is used for serving content.
 The server code can be found in `server.js`.

-The whole build/runtime system can be run on the local developement machine without a database server or anything else; all content is included in this git repository.

 ### The `nanoc` build